miniman13/videngwiki/hardware/blackmagic/studioconverter.md

 > The DB25 tally requires embeded ancillary data on the Return 1 SDI (via an ATEM) in order to override.
 A possible workaround is to loop the output from a BMD camera (which has ancillary data) into Return 1 or use the BMD Arduino Shield.
 {.is-warning}

+> According to BMD, the SMPTE hybrid fiber line uses 10G "IP video" networking.
+It is probably TICO and is definitely compressed to shove 12Gb/s of data down a 10G link.
+[Source](https://youtu.be/6-pcQ4PpzPs?si=j4mSkX6EuXCHTfN9&t=3209)
+{.is-info}

 ![](/hardware/blackmagic/studioconverter/2018blackmagicstudiofiberconverterdiagram.png)